recent posts

 Building RESTful APIs in Python

-Python frameworks like Flask and FastAPI make it easy to create RESTful APIs.
-Let’s build a simple API using Flask.
+Python frameworks like **Flask** and **FastAPI** make API development easy.
+Let's build a **basic RESTful API using Flask**.

 1. Installing Flask